Our Story and why we created The Purbeck Workshop

 Our story of the Purbeck Workshop starts with Paul, who was diagnosed with Lynch Syndrome Cancer in November 2012.
 Paul had recently relocated from London to Dorset and was living in Dorset just 3 months when the diagnosis came.
 He underwent surgery and chemotherapy against this genetic aggressive disease.

-While on treatment, Paul found great benefit from attending craft activities and social events, as it provided respite from the day-to-day hospital appointments and therapy, whilst also allowing him to take his mind off the daily worries and fears that cancer brings.
+While on treatment, Paul found great benefit from attending craft activities and social events, as it provided respite from the day-to-day hospital appointments and therapy.
 He found great satisfaction in learning new craft skills and developed a fondness for woodworking.

-On days when energy levels were low, just the ability to get out of the house and meet people who had been on the same journey, provided a much needed outlet and social interaction.
+On days when energy levels were low, just the ability to get out of the house and meet people who had been through a similar experience provided a much needed outlet and social interaction.
 However, Paul often had to travel some distance to attend events, as there was a deficit within his local Dorset community.

 He appointed four Trustees, picked the location of the workshop and selected the 30 November 2014 as the grand opening date.
-Despite being in palliative care and with limited mobility, Paul visited the workshop often during this stage, overseeing the transformation into the friendly and creative space it is today.
-The Trustees worked tirelessly day and night to ensure the workshop would be ready in time for the opening.
+Despite being in palliative care and with limited mobility, Paul visited the workshop often during this stage, overseeing it's the transformation as the Trustees worked tirelessly day and night to ensure the workshop would be ready in time for the opening.